Prometheus (Stargate): Depiction

 By the episode "Avalon" the ship has been fitted with Asgard sensors, which it uses to assist SG-1 in locating an Ancient structure beneath the Glastonbury Tor.
 After the Ori attack a Free Jaffa world in "Beachhead", SG-1 travel on board the ship to attempt to stop the Ori invasion and ultimately halt construction of the first Ori Supergate.
-The ships Asgard transporter is used to help thwart Ba'al from destroying part of Downtown Seattle in "Ex Deus Machina".
+The ship's Asgard transporter is used to help thwart Ba'al from destroying part of Downtown Seattle in "Ex Deus Machina".
 In the episode "Ripple Effect" SG-1 along with another version of the team from an alternate reality use the ship to close a breach in space.
 Stargate Command is asked by Jared Kane to help destroy an Ori satellite that has been built by his people, The Rand Protectorate, who intend on annihilating the rival nation on their world, Caledonia.
 SG-1 and Prometheus travel to Kane's homeworld of Tegalus, but soon realise the satellite is more than the ship can handle.
 As the ship is disabled, Pendergast helps transport the crew to safety before going down with the ship.
 Around a year later whilst stuck in an alternate reality, Samantha Carter is taken on board the Prometheus, which is now being used as Air Force One by President Hank Landry.